-As of December 31, 2018, we had federal and state net operating loss carryforwards of \$57.3 million and \$54.2 million, respectively, and federal and state research and development tax credit carryforwards of approximately \$0.3 million and \$0.1 million, respectively.
-If not utilized, the net operating loss carryforwards and research and development credits will generally expire at various dates through 2037.
+As of December 31, 2019, we had federal and state net operating loss carryforwards of \$121.8 million and \$115.1 million, respectively, and federal and state research and development tax credit carryforwards of approximately \$1.0 million and \$0.2 million, respectively.
+If not utilized, the net operating loss carryforwards and research and development credits will generally expire at various dates through 2037 (other than federal net operating loss carryforwards generated in taxable years ending after December 31, 2017, which are not subject to expiration).
 These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-In addition, under Section 382 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
+In addition, under Section 382 of the Internal Revenue Code, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
 We may have experienced ownership changes in the past.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurred or occurs and our ability to use our historical net operating loss and tax credit carryforwards is materially limited, or if our research and development carryforwards are adjusted, it would harm our future operating results by effectively increasing our future tax obligations.
-Under the TCJA, net operating losses generated after December 31, 2017 will not be subject to expiration.